hgjlee/-art_prototype/README.md

   <img src="https://github.com/backslashart/backslashart.github.io/blob/master/assets/images/topview.png" width="150" />
   <img src="https://github.com/backslashart/backslashart.github.io/blob/master/assets/images/morphing.gif" width="150" />
 </p>
 I developed a pipeline that takes in images from GANs and outputs dynamic motions that mimic the behaviors of liquid.
 From left to right, the images show each step of the process.
 First, GANs produce a static image.
-A gaussian blur transforms the static image creating a smooth image with more cohesion.
+A gaussian blur transforms the static image, creating a smooth image with more cohesion.
 The brightness in each pixel is used as a third axis value for the heightmap.
 Finally, the pipeline iterates over each contour plot.

 # Prototype 2